Updated: Mar 18

 Well, that’s because sustainability isn’t all that ambitious.
 It simply means we are getting by with no benefit or harm, like being a “C” student in high school.
 Sustainability is the midpoint between destructive and regenerative.
 The fact that we aren’t sustainable is a warning that what we have won’t last if we don’t make changes.
 Sustainable agriculture is food growing that is putting back as much as it takes out, thus maintaining an equilibrium with nature.

 Regenerative agriculture produces its own inputs so it doesn't need outside sources to be productive.
 If done correctly, yields will increase over time due to the production of organic matter on site.
 This is done by focusing on the fertility of the soil and building systems that reinforce it.

 Food forests are becoming more and more popular.
 Atlanta is home to the largest urban food forest in America after the completion of the Brown’s Mill Food Forest in 2019.
 Food forests are like regular forests, only edible fruits, nuts, bushes and ground cover are prioritized in a way that mimics what a natural forest would look like.

 Agroforestry is the principle of mimicking natural forests with food production that also includes animal agriculture.
 The shade, fruit and nuts provide shelter and food for grazing animals to use and consume.

 Where does Roots Down fit into all this?

 Roots Down uses elements from all of the above to create Productive Urban Landscapes.
-We prioritize three elements in all of our designs: Food, Ecology, and Community.
+We prioritize three elements in all of our designs: Food, Earth, and People.
 We are guided by these principles to ensure that people and the planet get the most out of everything we do.
 Depending on the project we are working on, we have many tools from our permaculture toolbox we can use to create Productive Urban Landscapes by using whole systems thinking.